 In this context, the question arises as to why, in Germany, vaccination with the AstraZeneca vaccine was restricted to people under 65, contrary to its approval by the EMA (European Medicines Agency), citing insufficient efficacy data in older people. that young women in the healthcare system , such as nurses and doctors, have been given priority for treatment with this vaccine.
 The benefit of an additional warning about complications in the package insert, when no alternatives are offered, remains unclear.
 This would be understandable if no other options existed.
 However, such options were available, including vaccines from BioNTech/Pfizer.
 According to current findings, young women belong to the high-risk group for the described complications.
 Consequently, on March 29, 2021, the Euskirchen district decided with immediate effect to no longer vaccinate women under 55 with the AstraZeneca vaccine.
 Following the death of a 49-year-old nurse, Rostock University Hospital announced on March 26, 2021, that it is suspending AstraZeneca vaccinations for people with high blood pressure, obesity, and women taking birth control pills.
 Similarly, the Canadian expert panel for the COVID-19 vaccination campaign currently recommends suspending the AstraZeneca vaccine for people under 55.
 According to a report from March 30, 2021, the state-owned Charité and Vivantes hospitals in Berlin are also suspending AstraZeneca vaccinations for women under 55.
 Following Berlin's announcement, the city of Munich also announced on August 30, 2021, that it will no longer administer AstraZeneca to anyone under 60 until further notice.
 On March 30, 2021, the directors of five university hospitals in North Rhine-Westphalia also advocated for a temporary halt to vaccinations of younger women with the AstraZeneca vaccine.
 And also on March 30, 2021, the Standing Committee on Vaccination (STIKO) announced: “Based on the currently available, albeit still limited, evidence and taking into account the current pandemic situation, STIKO recommends using the AstraZeneca COVID-19 vaccine for people over 60 years of age.
 Its use below this age remains possible at the discretion of a physician and with individual risk acceptance after careful consultation.
 STIKO will issue a statement regarding the second vaccine dose for younger people who have already received a first dose of the AstraZeneca COVID-19 vaccine by the end of April.”

-The medication should not be taken preventatively, but only when symptoms appear.
-The vaccination does not have to be canceled if you already have a headache.
-Over 50% of those vaccinated experience malaise and headaches.
-The new onset of headaches, usually over four or more days, in conjunction with neurological deficits such as dizziness, visual disturbances, tinnitus and eye muscle paralysis and varying disorders of consciousness is the decisive key symptom constellation for sinus vein thrombosis.
-These headaches are significantly different from typical headaches after a Covid vaccination.
-The latter occur in around 50% within 17 hours of vaccination, with an average duration of 18 hours.
-Disturbances of consciousness do not exist as an accompanying symptom.
+Over 50% of vaccinated individuals experience malaise and headaches.
+The new onset of headaches, usually lasting four days or more, in conjunction with neurological deficits such as dizziness, visual disturbances, tinnitus, and eye muscle paralysis, as well as varying degrees of altered consciousness, is the key symptom constellation for cerebral venous thrombosis.
+These headaches differ significantly from typical headaches following a COVID-19 vaccination.
+The latter occur in approximately 50% of cases within 17 hours of vaccination, with an average duration of 18 hours.
+Altered consciousness is not a common accompanying symptom in this case.

-The reason for this age restriction lies in the rare cases of thrombosis in combination with thrombocytopenia, which occurred in a few vaccinated people after vaccination.
+This age restriction is due to rare cases of thrombosis combined with thrombocytopenia that have occurred in a small number of vaccinated individuals after vaccination.

-In the age group of ≥60 years The risk of severe or fatal COVID-19 disease increases, so that the benefit-risk balance here is clearly in favor of vaccination:
+In the 60+ age group, the risk of severe or fatal COVID-19 increases, so the benefit-risk assessment clearly favors vaccination:

-vaccination with AstraZeneca effectively prevents (severe) COVID-19 disease in a population group that - compared to those in the 18 to 60 age group - have a more than 60 times higher risk of dying from COVID-19 (source: RKI reporting data).
-At the same time, 89% of the reported thromboembolic events occurred in people <60 years old and This means that it does not occur in this age group ≥60 years, which is particularly at risk from COVID-19.
+Vaccination with AstraZeneca effectively prevents (severe) COVID-19 in a population group that – compared to those aged 18 to 60 – has a more than 60 times higher risk of dying from COVID-19 (source: RKI reporting data).
+At the same time, 89% of reported thromboembolic events occurred in people under 60, and thus not in this age group 60+ that is particularly vulnerable to COVID-19.

-The STIKO therefore continues to recommend vaccination with the COVID-19 Vaccine AstraZeneca to people ≥60 years of age.
-In the older age group, the vaccine is generally better tolerated and leads to less frequent and less severe vaccination reactions.
+The STIKO (Standing Committee on Vaccination) therefore continues to recommend vaccination with the AstraZeneca COVID-19 vaccine for people 60+.
+In older age groups, the vaccine is generally better tolerated and leads to fewer and less severe adverse reactions.

 Dear Professor Göbel,

-on April 1st, i.e. in 3 days, I will be vaccinated with AstraSeneca.
-I received the vaccination certificate because of the chronic migraines, the very severe fibromyalgia that has been present since July and, above all, the severe depression.
+On April 1st, in three days, I will be vaccinated with AstraSeneca.
+I received the vaccination authorization certificate because of my chronic migraines, the very severe fibromyalgia that has plagued me since July, and, most importantly, my severe depression.

-Of course, I'm also worried about a sinus vein thrombosis, especially since I wouldn't be able to differentiate between this and the normal migraine pain, because for me it usually lasts for several days, with dizziness, visual and speech problems.
+Of course, I too am worried about sinus vein thrombosis, especially since I cannot distinguish between such a condition and normal migraine pain, which usually lasts for several days, accompanied by dizziness, visual disturbances and speech problems.

-Do I have to cancel the vaccination if I already have a headache on the day of the vaccination?
+Do I need to cancel the vaccination if I already have a headache on the day of the vaccination?

 I would be very grateful for a prompt reply.